Micah Nelson

 Jacob Micah Nelson is an American singer, songwriter, multi-instrumentalist, producer, and multimedia artist.
 He performs and records under the name Particle Kid and has released four albums under that moniker; he was also a longtime member of the band Insects vs Robots.
 The youngest son of Willie Nelson and his wife Annie D'Angelo, and the brother of Lukas Nelson, Micah Nelson also works with his father as co-writer and producer and has appeared on Willie Nelson albums.
-He has served as the guitarist with Neil Young and Crazy Horse and is a founder with Young of The Chrome Hearts.
+He has served as the guitarist with Neil Young and Crazy Horse and is a founder with Young of the Chrome Hearts.

 Early life and education

+Jacob Micah Nelson was born in Austin, Texas.
+He grew up on his father's tour bus, along with living in homes in both Austin and Maui, Hawaii.

 Nelson has led a musical life since early childhood.
 He has recalled playing harmonica in Willie Nelson's band at the age of three.
+His father taught him guitar.
+Both Micah and Lukas are whistlers themselves, using it in their songs along with a song with Neil Young, another whistler.
 He considers his father a major influence, and has also cited Beck as an early musical inspiration.

 Willie Nelson gave Micah the nickname "Particle Kid" when Micah was 14.
 Micah believes Willie misspoke while trying to say "prodigal son."
 The nickname stuck and Micah went on to use it as a stage and band name in future years.

 Career

 Insects vs Robots

-From 2008 to 2017 Nelson was a member of the band Insects vs Robots, which released three albums and an EP.
-From 2009 to 2010 he lived with the band at The Cozy Castle, a blue warehouse building converted to a venue and recording studio in Los Angeles, recording and performing as part of an underground creative community based there.
-The title of the band's 2011 album "Tales from the Blue House" reflected the color of the Cozy Castle building.
+From 2008 to 2017, Nelson was a member of the band Insects vs Robots, which released three albums and an EP.
+From 2009 to 2010, he lived with the band at The Cozy Castle, a blue warehouse building converted to a venue and recording studio in Los Angeles, recording and performing as part of an underground creative community based there.
+The title of the band's 2011 album Tales from the Blue House reflected the color of the Cozy Castle building.

 Music: 2010s

-During the later 2010s Nelson toured extensively as Particle Kid with former Insects vs Robots bandmates Tony Peluso and Jeff Smith.
-He also toured with Neil Young, The Flaming Lips, The Claypool Lennon Delirium, and Promise of the Real with his brother Lukas Nelson.
+During the later 2010s, Nelson toured extensively as Particle Kid with former Insects vs Robots bandmates Tony Peluso and Jeff Smith.
+He also toured with Neil Young, the Flaming Lips, the Claypool Lennon Delirium, and Promise of the Real with his brother Lukas Nelson.

-In 2012 Nelson released on the Teaching Machine label the Particle Kid EP Shapes, recorded in a solar-powered yellow recording-studio van he named "Vincent Van Gogh."
+In 2012, Nelson released on the Teaching Machine label the Particle Kid EP Shapes, recorded in a solar-powered yellow recording-studio van he named "Vincent Van Gogh".

-On September 27, 2014, Nelson performed with Neil Young and Promise of the Real at the "Harvest the Hope" concert in Nebraska opposing the proposed Keystone XL pipeline.
+On September 27, 2014, Nelson performed with Neil Young and Promise of the Real at the Harvest the Hope concert in Nebraska opposing the proposed Keystone XL pipeline.